-Lyubimov et al.1, 30(2) eV, but neither does it exclude the lower part of the range 17 to 40 eV.
-It is also in agreement with the upper limits recently reported from solid-source experiments by Fritschi et al.13 and Iwahashi et al.14.
+The uncertainty in the final result is predominantly statistical.
+An upper limit the mass of the electron antineutrino is found to be 29.3 eV at the 95% confidence level (C.L.) or 25.4 eV at the 90% C.L.
+It does not support the central value reported by Lyubimov (15), 30(2) eV, but neither does it exclude the lower part of the range 17 to 40 eV.
+It is also in agreement with the upper limits recently reported from solid-source experiments by Fritschi et al. (16) and Iwaháshi et al. (17).
 The present result is, for all practical purposes, model independent.
-Improvements to the apparatus transmission and resolution now in progress are expected to result in a sensitivity to neutrino mass in the vicinity of 10 eV.
+Improvements to the apparatus transmission and resolution now in progress are expected to result in a sensitivity to neutrino wass in the vicinity of 10 eV.

-We gratefully acknowledge the essential contributions of E.Ballard, T.H.Burritt, J.L.Friar, J.D.King, D.Kleppner, G.J.Stephenwon, J.A.Wheatley, and K.Wolfsberg to the success of this work.
+We gratefully acknowledge the essential contributions of E.Ballard, T.H.Burritt, J.L.Friar, J.S.
+Cohen, R.C.
+Martin, J.D.King, D.Kleppner, G.J.Stephenson, J.A.Wheatley, and K.Wolfsberg to the success of this work.